 We are proud to have you at Holyoke Community College (HCC) and greatly appreciate your service to our nation.
 We know that balancing college life with your many military, career, family and personal responsibilities can be very challenging.
 HCC would like to facilitate your success by providing the support, resources and information that meet your unique needs.

-Notice: To ensure that our recently discharged Veterans and their eligible family members will not have to bear the cost of out-of-state charges while using their Post 9/11 GI Bill and Montgomery GI Bill education benefits, HCC will be fully compliant with Section 702 of the Veterans Access, Choice, and Accountability Act of 2014 by July 1, 2015.
+Notice: To ensure that our recently discharged Veterans and their eligible family members will not have to bear the cost of out-of-state charges while using their Post 9/11 GI Bill and Montgomery GI Bill education benefits, HCC is now fully compliant with Section 702 of the Veterans Access, Choice, and Accountability Act of 2014..